mindsmiths/docs/docs/integrations/sms.md

 # SMS

 Infobip Adapter enables sending and receiving SMS messages by using [Infobip's APIs](https://www.infobip.com/docs/api/channels/sms) and integrating it with the Platform.
 It can be used for facilitating communication with your users.
+Keep in mind that in order to avoid blacklisting and filtering, [appropriate number type](https://www.infobip.com/docs/api/platform/numbers) should be used and [registered](https://www.infobip.com/docs/api/platform/numbers/number-registration).
+We recommend using A2P 10DLC for US.

 <details>
   <summary>Setup details</summary>